Atsushi Kawata

-Formerly he played for Albirex Niigata (S) in the S.League, Singapore's top tier of competitive football.
+During his time at Albirex Niigata (S), Kawata led the White Swans to being the first club in Singapore football history to achieve all the unprecedented sweep of all four of the league's major trophies, the 2016 S.League, 2016 Singapore Cup, 2016 Singapore League Cup and the 2016 Singapore Community Shield which led him to won the 2016 S.League Player Of The Year.

 Club career

-Albirex Niigata (Singapore) FC
+Albirex Niigata (Singapore)

 Atsushi Kawata signed for Albirex Niigata (S) for the 2015 S.League season.
 He made 30 appearances, scoring 11 goals in all competitions that season.
 He renewed his contract with the club for the 2016 S.League season.
 He was also part of the Albirex Niigata (S) squad that won both the 2015 Singapore Cup and the 2015 Singapore League Cup.

 In the 2016 S.League season, Kawata was part of the team which completed an unprecedented sweep of all four of the league's major trophies.
-As a result, he was named the 2016 S.League Player of the Year, scoring 20 goals and contributing eight assists in all competitions.
+As a result, he was named the 2016 S.League Player of the Year, scoring 20 goals and contributing 8 assists in all competitions.

-Albirex Niigata FC
+Albirex Niigata

-After a stellar 2016 season in Singapore, Kawata earned a move back to parent club Albirex Niigata for the 2017 J-League One season.
+After a stellar 2016 season in Singapore, Kawata earned a move back to parent club, Albirex Niigata for the 2017 J1 League season.

-He scored the 1st goal for the club against Hokkaido Consadole Sapporo on 23/9/2017.
-In the match, he scored twice and this is 1st time he started the match for the team.
-He also scored on 21/10/2017 against Júbilo Iwata.
+He scored his first goal for the club against Hokkaido Consadole Sapporo on 23 September 2017.
+In the match, he scored twice and this was the first time he started a match for the team.
+He also scored on 21 October 2017 against Júbilo Iwata.

 Tokushima Vortis

-For season 2019, he moved to Tokushima Vortis.
+On 6 January 2019, Kawata moved to J2 League club, Tokushima Vortis.
+On 8 June 2019, he scored his first goal for the club against Machida Zelvia scoring the only goal in the match.
+On 24 August 2019, Kawata scored a 7-minute hat-trick in a league match against FC Ryukyu which resulted in a 6–1 win.
+He ended the 2019 season with 33 appearances scoring 14 goals and contributing 4 assists in all competitions.

+Kawata was featured more often in the 2020 J2 League season where he would go on to make 39 appearances and scoring 9 goals in all competitions.
+Despite he scoring much lesser than the previous season, Kawata would go on to help Tokushima Vortis become the 2022 J2 League Champions thus promoting them to the top tier of the Japan football division, the J1 League.
+He also helped them to a semi-finals cup run in the 2020 Emperor's Cup which they lost 2–0 to Gamba Osaka.

+Kawata goes on to have a bad start playing in the 2021 J1 League where he found himself scoring 1 goal in 24 matches.
+Midway throughout the season, Tokushima Vortis announced that will leave the club to venture for new challenges.
+In his time with Tokushima Vortis, he had played over 94 matches scoring 24 goals and contributing 4 assists in all competitions with the club.